NAMI Southwest Ohio sets $200K goal for annual walk for community mental health

 “Looking at the mental health landscape in 2025 realistically, it’s impossible to care too much about affordable and accessible care,” said Katie Harper, Executive Director of NAMI Southwest Ohio.
 “The success we have in bringing help and hope to an individual is felt absolutely everywhere.”

 According to NAMI, one in five people in the U.S. will suffer from mental illness, and the need has become increasingly acute.
-Hughes noted that NAMI SWOH served 18,000 individuals during 2024, and that through mid-April, its client tally had already reached approximately 6,000 people this year, indicating an unwanted upward trend.
+Hughes noted that NAMI SWOH served more than 18,000 individuals during 2024, and that through mid-April, its tally had already reached approximately 6,000 people this year, indicating an upward trend.

 “In economically challenging times, enrolling in mental-health classes and support groups can fall down the priority list when you’re just trying to put food on the table,” Hughes said.
 “And yet, times of increasing economic and social challenges drive greater need for mental-health services, so it’s more important than ever to have the funding to build and maintain these essential programs.”

-in OTR for a food tasting and to hear chef Jeff Harris discuss his own mental-health journey.
-Another partnership NAMI SWOH is pursuing and seeking funding to bolster would align with The Well

-, a Cincinnati organization that promotes holistic wellbeing through therapeutic arts, music, and fitness activities.
+NAMI Southwest Ohio launched a new series last year called "Welcome to Our Table" featuring different chefs to bring together communities that are passionate about food, mental wellness and cultural connection.
+In March, NAMI SWOH celebrated Black History Month with Chef Jeff Harris at Nolia Kitchen in OTR.

-Several Cincinnati companies and organizations are serving as NAMI SWOH Walk sponsors, including TriHealth as the presenting sponsor; premier sponsors US Bank and Pathway to Peace; the Patricia and Jessica Lutz Foundation, as well as three additional gold, eight silver, and 16 bronze sponsors.
+Several Cincinnati companies and organizations are serving as NAMI SWOH Walk sponsors, including TriHealth as the Presenting Sponsor; Premier Sponsors U.S. Bank and Pathway to Peace, the Patricia and Jessica Lutz Foundation; as well as an additional three gold, eight silver, and 16 bronze sponsors.

-People who want to participate in the rain-or-shine NAMI Walk can visit NAMIWalks Southwest Ohio
+People who want to participate in the rain-or-shine NAMIWalks can register here

 .
 Attendees are encouraged to use the north entrance to Sawyer Point near Kellogg Circle.
-Registration opens at 9 a.m. with a 9:45 a.m. opening ceremony.
-The event is pet-friendly and handicap-accessible.
-There is no registration fee, but fundraising by participants is highly encouraged.
-Participants raising at least $100 receive an event T-shirt.
+Registration opens at 9 a.m. and everyone who checks in gets a free Happy Coffee.
+At 9:45 a.m., participants gather at the NAMIWalks stage for an opening ceremony and then walk at 10 a.m.
+The event is pet-friendly and accessible.
+There is no registration fee, and fundraising by participants is highly encouraged.
+Participants raising at least $100 receive an event T-shirt.100% of funds raised stay local, powering NAMI Southwest Ohio’s free, award-winning mental health programs, advocacy, educational resources and services.

 What: NAMIWalks Southwest Ohio